-If you want to let other database users view or modify the contents of any data in a database, you must grant them the privileges to do so.
+To allow other database users view or modify the contents of any data in a database or enterprise geodatabase, you must grant them the privileges to do so.

-You can use the Privileges dialog box, the Change Privileges geoprocessing tool, or the ChangePrivileges_management function in a Python script to specify what privileges a user or group has on a specific dataset.
+As the owner of the dataset, you can use the Privileges dialog box, the Change Privileges geoprocessing tool, or the ChangePrivileges_management function in a Python script to specify the privileges a user or group has on a specific dataset.

 You can grant select privileges, meaning the user can read and select from but not modify the contents of a dataset.
 You can also grant update, insert, and delete privileges, which allow the user to modify the contents of a dataset.

-- Only the table owner can alter privileges on it.
+- Only the table owner can alter privileges on the dataset.

-- Only the table owner can drop it or alter its schema definition; therefore, even if another user has been granted insert, update, and delete privileges on a dataset, that user cannot alter the schema.
+- Only the table owner can delete the dataset or alter its schema definition; therefore, even if another user has been granted insert, update, and delete privileges on a dataset, that user cannot alter the schema.

-- If you are going to grant the insert, update, or delete privilege to a user, you must also grant the select privilege; users must be able to read the dataset before they can edit it.
+- When you grant the insert, update, or delete privilege to a user, you must also grant the select privilege.
+Users must be able to read the dataset before they can edit it.

-- The dbo and db_owner roles do not appear in the User/Role list in the Privileges dialog box for SQL Server databases.
+- The dbo and db_owner roles do not appear in the User/Role list on the Privileges dialog box for Microsoft SQL Server databases.
 These users automatically have privileges granted on all data in the database.
-The privileges vary by role, and you cannot revoke those privileges.
+The privileges vary by role, and you cannot revoke these privileges.

-- PostgreSQL login roles or groups that have been granted superuser status in the database do not appear in the User/Role list Privileges dialog box.
-These users automatically have full privileges on all data, and you cannot revoke those privileges.
+- PostgreSQL login roles or groups that have been granted superuser status in the database do not appear in the User/Role list on the Privileges dialog box.
+These users automatically have full privileges on all data, and you cannot revoke these privileges.

 - You can only alter a user's privileges on one dataset at a time using the Privileges dialog box.
 To alter privileges on multiple datasets at once, use the Change Privileges geoprocessing tool or Python function instead.

 - Revoking privileges requires an exclusive lock on the dataset.
-If anyone else is connected to the dataset, you won't be able to revoke privileges.
+If anyone else is connected to the dataset, you can't revoke privileges.

-These rules apply to granting and revoking privileges on datasets in a geodatabase only:
+The following rules apply to granting and revoking privileges on datasets in an enterprise geodatabase only:

 - All feature classes in a feature dataset must have the same privileges applied.